Jeffrey Shandler (bio)

 B.A.
 Swarthmore College

-- Yiddish language, literature and culture.
-Special interests include language and culture, translation, language learning, Yiddish after World War II.
+- Yiddish language, literature and culture, centering on language and culture, translation, language learning, Yiddish after World War II

 REGULARLY TAUGHT COURSES